Chart Color Schemes

 Kiama Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kiama Downs' dwellings, as per the latest Census, were 92.8% houses and 7.2% other dwellings (semi-detached, apartments, 'other').
-Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Kiama Downs was 47.0%, with mortgaged dwellings at 39.5% and rented at 13.4%.
+Kiama Downs dwelling structures, as per the latest Census, consisted of 92.8% houses and 7.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Kiama Downs was at 47.0%, with mortgaged dwellings at 39.5% and rented ones at 13.4%.
 The median monthly mortgage repayment was $2,200, higher than Regional NSW's average of $1,733.
-Median weekly rent was $490, compared to Regional NSW's $330.
-Nationally, Kiama Downs' mortgage repayments were significantly higher at $2,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Kiama Downs was recorded at $490, compared to Regional NSW's $330.
+Nationally, Kiama Downs' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing